 1. Legend of Zelda: Twilight Princess – In my personal opinion (sorry Ocarina of Time fans) Twilight Princess is where the series hits its peak.
 Link has to set out on an epic adventure across light and shadow versions of Hyrule to fight an ancient evil that’s sweeping the land in darkness.
 This installation in the series has a sort of gritty realism that weighs on you as you play, you can really feel how important it is that Link save the world while you play.

 2. Super Mario Galaxy – Galaxy takes the old Mario formula that we’ve come to know and love and throws it a curveball.
-Classic free roaming Mario open world gameplay thrown into the middle of space.
+Classic free-roaming Mario open world gameplay thrown into the middle of space.
 Mario has tons of new worlds to explore, bad guys to beat, and challenges to conquer as he chases Bowser through space to rescue the princess and the castle.
-Galaxy adds so much to the classic Mario formula that there’s hours and hours of replay value built straight into the main story (even more if you like 100% completion on games).
+Galaxy adds so much to the classic Mario formula that there are hours and hours of replay value built straight into the main story (even more if you like 100% completion on games).

-Those are the top three titles that every Wii owner should have in there cabinet, but there are dozens upon dozens of amazing games for the Wii available today.
-If there’s any of these three games that you don’t have on your shelf, do yourself a huge favor.
-Go out and pick them up today from your local game retailer (or online store) and I can guarantee that you’ll be glad you picked up these amazing classic games.
+Those are the top three titles that every Wii owner should have in their cabinet, but there are dozens upon dozens of amazing games for the Wii available today.
+If there are any of these three games that you don’t have on your shelf, do yourself a huge favor.
+Go out and pick them up today at your local game retailer (or online store) and I can guarantee that you’ll be glad you picked up these amazing classic games.

 On April 26, 2006, Nintendo’s addition to their line up of video game system is the Nintendo Wii system, formerly codenamed “Revolution”.
 Nintendo had expressed “wii” represents the answer to their idea of a video game system – something that breaks down the walls between video game players and those who deem video games as uninteresting and too complicated.